Caterpillar Inc. (NYSE:CAT) Shares Sold by Oxbow Advisors LLC

-Oxbow Advisors LLC cut its stake in Caterpillar Inc. (NYSE:CAT – Get Rating) by 2.2% during the 1st quarter, Holdings Channel.com reports.
-The institutional investor owned 8,792 shares of the industrial products company’s stock after selling 202 shares during the period.
-Oxbow Advisors LLC’s holdings in Caterpillar were worth $1,959,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Oxbow Advisors LLC lessened its stake in shares of Caterpillar Inc. (NYSE:CAT – Get Rating) by 2.2% in the first quarter, Holdings Channel.com reports.
+The fund owned 8,792 shares of the industrial products company’s stock after selling 202 shares during the quarter.
+Oxbow Advisors LLC’s holdings in Caterpillar were worth $1,959,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently modified their holdings of CAT.
-Capital World Investors boosted its stake in Caterpillar by 11.6% during the 4th quarter.
-Capital World Investors now owns 13,262,687 shares of the industrial products company’s stock valued at $2,741,910,000 after purchasing an additional 1,373,656 shares during the period.
-Geode Capital Management LLC boosted its position in shares of Caterpillar by 0.6% during the fourth quarter.
-Geode Capital Management LLC now owns 8,619,170 shares of the industrial products company’s stock worth $1,776,940,000 after buying an additional 52,169 shares during the period.
-Fisher Asset Management LLC grew its holdings in Caterpillar by 3.8% in the 1st quarter.
-Fisher Asset Management LLC now owns 7,272,322 shares of the industrial products company’s stock worth $1,620,419,000 after buying an additional 268,133 shares in the last quarter.
-Norges Bank bought a new position in shares of Caterpillar in the fourth quarter worth $1,103,021,000.
-Finally, Invesco Ltd. raised its stake in shares of Caterpillar by 15.2% during the fourth quarter.
-Invesco Ltd. now owns 4,864,120 shares of the industrial products company’s stock valued at $1,005,607,000 after purchasing an additional 643,392 shares in the last quarter.
-Institutional investors and hedge funds own 67.44% of the company’s stock.
+A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
+FDx Advisors Inc. raised its holdings in Caterpillar by 38.1% during the 1st quarter.
+FDx Advisors Inc. now owns 1,697 shares of the industrial products company’s stock worth $378,000 after buying an additional 468 shares during the period.
+Stonnington Group LLC raised its holdings in shares of Caterpillar by 1.9% during the first quarter.
+Stonnington Group LLC now owns 17,545 shares of the industrial products company’s stock valued at $3,791,000 after acquiring an additional 330 shares during the period.
+Deutsche Bank AG lifted its position in shares of Caterpillar by 6.4% in the 4th quarter.
+Deutsche Bank AG now owns 1,769,205 shares of the industrial products company’s stock valued at $365,767,000 after acquiring an additional 106,731 shares in the last quarter.
+Signaturefd LLC grew its position in Caterpillar by 4.1% during the 1st quarter.
+Signaturefd LLC now owns 8,718 shares of the industrial products company’s stock worth $1,943,000 after purchasing an additional 341 shares in the last quarter.
+Finally, Rehmann Capital Advisory Group raised its stake in Caterpillar by 3.0% during the 4th quarter.
+Rehmann Capital Advisory Group now owns 3,666 shares of the industrial products company’s stock valued at $758,000 after purchasing an additional 106 shares during the period.
+67.44% of the stock is owned by institutional investors and hedge funds.

 Caterpillar Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Friday, August 19th.
-Stockholders of record on Wednesday, July 20th will be paid a dividend of $1.20 per share.
-This is a positive change from Caterpillar’s previous quarterly dividend of $1.11.
-The ex-dividend date of this dividend is Tuesday, July 19th.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, August 19th.
+Stockholders of record on Wednesday, July 20th will be issued a dividend of $1.20 per share.
+This is an increase from Caterpillar’s previous quarterly dividend of $1.11.
+The ex-dividend date is Tuesday, July 19th.
 This represents a $4.80 annualized dividend and a dividend yield of 2.58%.
-Caterpillar’s dividend payout ratio is 38.40%.
+Caterpillar’s payout ratio is presently 38.40%.

 Insider Activity at Caterpillar

-In other Caterpillar news, insider Joseph E. Creed sold 2,757 shares of the company’s stock in a transaction that occurred on Wednesday, May 18th.
+In related news, insider Joseph E. Creed sold 2,757 shares of the business’s stock in a transaction dated Wednesday, May 18th.
 The stock was sold at an average price of $214.13, for a total transaction of $590,356.41.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-0.27% of the stock is owned by company insiders.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+0.27% of the stock is owned by corporate insiders.

 Caterpillar Inc manufactures and sells construction and mining equipment, diesel and natural gas engines, and industrial gas turbines worldwide.
 Its Construction Industries segment offers asphalt pavers, backhoe loaders, compactors, cold planers, compact track and multi-terrain loaders, excavators, motorgraders, pipelayers, road reclaimers, site prep tractors, skid steer loaders, telehandlers, and utility vehicles; mini, small, medium, and large excavators; compact, small, and medium wheel loaders; track-type tractors and loaders; and wheel excavators.